-The Yogabed Mattress is currently available through the Yogalseep website and Amazon.
+The Yogabed Mattress is currently available through the Yogasleep website and Amazon.

 Where Do They Ship?

-Yogalseep ships the Yogabed Mattress within the contiguous United States.
-Yogalseep does not ship mattresses to other destinations at this time.
+Yogasleep ships the Yogabed Mattress within the contiguous United States.
+Yogasleep does not ship mattresses to other destinations at this time.

 White Glove Delivery?